Rajya Sabha: No-confidence motion

-Unlike the Lok Sabha,members of the Rajya Sabha cannot bring to the house a no-confidence motion against the government.
+Unlike the Lok Sabha, members of the Rajya Sabha cannot bring to the house a no-confidence motion against the government.

 Powers

-In the Indian federal structure, the Rajya Sabha is a representative of the states in the union legislature (hence the name, Council of States).
-For this reason, the Rajya Sabha has powers that protect the rights of states against the union government.
+In the Indian quasi-federal structure, the Rajya Sabha is representative of the states and union territories in the federal legislature (hence the name, Council of States).
+For this reason, the Rajya Sabha has powers that protect the rights of states against the Union (federal) government.

 Union-State relations

-The Constitution empowers the Parliament of India to make laws on the matters reserved for states.
-However, this can only be done if the Rajya Sabha first passes a resolution by a two-third majority granting such a power to the union parliament.
-The union government cannot make a law on a matter reserved for states without any authorisation from the Rajya Sabha.
+The Constitution empowers the Parliament of India to make laws on the matters reserved for States.
+However, this can only be done if the Rajya Sabha first passes a resolution by a two-thirds majority granting such a power to the Union Parliament.
+The Union government cannot make a law on a matter reserved for States without any authorisation from the Rajya Sabha.